Longwelwind/swords-and-ravens/README.md

 ### Launching the Game Only

-Requires `NodeJS` and `yarn`.
+Requires `NodeJS v14` and `yarn`.
 Install the dependencies and initialize the environment variables by executing:

 ```bash
 cd agot-bg-game-server/